Elyasin/Come-Malaka-Expenses/README.md

  * Search engine for events/items

- * Abide Validation: Number for exchange rate must not be negative

  * User can type in base amount

  * Table form for event items - better overview by date, payer, amount